 Following the introduction of the WEEELABEX standards in April 2011, twenty-five WEEE compliance schemes joined together in Prague on 17 April 2013 to set up the WEEELABEX organisation.
-The organisation is an international non-profit legal entity, set up qualification auditors in the WEEELABEX standards, as well as to promote the adoption of these standards by operators and member states as a means to improve WEEE management practices in Europe.
+The organisation is an international non-profit legal entity, set up qualification auditors in the WEEELABEX scheme and CENELEC standards, as well as to promote the adoption of these standards by operators and member states as a means to improve WEEE management practices in Europe.

-WEEELABEX (‘WEEE label of excellence’) is the acronym of a project (2009-12) co-financed by LIFE, the environmental programme of the European Community (LIFE07 ENV/B/000041), with a budget of €1.064.600.
+WEEELABEX (‘WEEE label of excellence’) is the acronym of a project (2009-12) co-financed by LIFE, the environmental program of the European Community (LIFE07 ENV/B/000041), with a budget of €1.064.600.

 It was a multi-stakeholder project run by the WEEE Forum in co-operation with stakeholders from the producers’ community and processing industry.
 It started in 2009; the launch of the WEEELABEX organisation, created on 17 April 2013 in Prague, is the culmination of the project.

-The objectives of the Project were two-fold.
-One was to design a set of standards with respect to the collection, sorting, storage, transportation, preparation for re-use, Treatement, processing and disposal of all kinds of WEEE.
-The other objective was to put in place a process of monitoring of companies through audits conducted by auditors trained by its Office.
+The objectives of the project were two-fold.
+One was to design a set of standards with respect to the collection, sorting, storage, transportation, preparation for re-use, Treatement, processing, and disposal of all kinds of WEEE.
+The other objective was to put in place a process of monitoring companies through audits conducted by auditors trained by its Office.
 Successful audits will result in operators, processes being listed on a publicly accessible WEEELABEX website.
 This procedure, whereby processes are audited and listed, is referred to as ‘Conformity Verification’ (CV).
 Therefore, apart from the standards and the start-up of the new organisation, the project has also resulted in proprietary audit process documents and reporting templates.